-(4) On March 31, 2015, Dr. Alan Colman entered into an Independent Director Agreement with VolitionRx, or the Colman Independent Director Agreement, pursuant to which Dr. Colman will continue to serve as a member of our board of directors of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
-In exchange for his services, Dr. Colman shall receive \$15,000 USD per calendar quarter commencing March 1, 2015.
+(4) On March 31, 2015, Dr. Alan Colman entered into an independent director agreement with VolitionRx, or the Colman Independent Director Agreement, pursuant to which Dr. Colman will continue to serve as a member of our board of directors of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
+In exchange for his services, Dr. Colman receives \$15,000 per calendar quarter commencing March 1, 2015.
 The Colman Independent Director Agreement superseded the Letter of Appointment as Non-Executive Director, or the Colman Letter of Appointment, entered into with Singapore Volition on May 25, 2011, pursuant to which Dr. Colman received \$6,000 per month in cash or stock or a combination of both, at his sole discretion, for serving as non-executive director of Singapore Volition, commencing April 1, 2011.
-Following completion of the Share Exchange Agreement which closed on October 6, 2011, Dr. Colman was appointed as a non-executive director of VolitionRx and the non-executive director's fees became payable by VolitionRx.
+Following completion of the transactions under the Share Exchange Agreement, Dr. Colman was appointed as a non-executive director of VolitionRx and the non-executive director's fees became payable by VolitionRx.
 The foregoing description of the Colman Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.33 to our Form 10-Q filed with the SEC on May 12, 2015.

-On April 1, 2011, Singapore Volition entered into a Warrant Agreement with Dr. Colman pursuant to which he received warrants to purchase up to 100,000 shares of Singapore Volition at an exercise price of \$0.50 per share, per the terms set forth in the agreement.
-Pursuant to the terms of the Share Exchange Agreement which closed on October 6, 2011, the warrant of Singapore Volition became a warrant of VolitionRx.
-The warrants vested on April 1, 2011 and shall expire on April 1, 2016.
+On April 1, 2011, Singapore Volition entered into a warrant agreement with Dr. Colman pursuant to which he received warrants to purchase up to 100,000 shares of Singapore Volition at an exercise price of \$0.50 per share, per the terms set forth in the agreement.
+Pursuant to the terms of the Share Exchange Agreement, the warrant of Singapore Volition became a warrant of VolitionRx.
+The warrants vested on April 1, 2011 and have a five year term.
 As of the years ended December 31, 2015 and 2014, 0 and 0 of these warrants have been exercised, respectively.
 We have calculated the estimated fair market value of the warrants granted to Dr. Colman as \$48,431 using the Black-Scholes Option Pricing model and the following assumptions: stock price at valuation, \$0.50; expected term of five years, exercise price of \$0.50, a risk free interest rate of 2.24%, a dividend yield of 0% and volatility of 190%.